MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 ##### Q6.
 Can I turn off nudges?

-Yes, follow the steps in [Opt out of nudges](../use/mya-notifications.md#opt-out-of-nudges).
+Yes, follow the steps in [To opt out of nudges](../use/mya-notifications.md#to-opt-out-of-nudges).

 ## For IT administrators